Aniket7745/reviewanalyser/README.md

 ## Features
 - Smart Review Extraction – Scrapes reviews directly from product pages
 - AI-Powered Insights – Summarizes pros, cons, sentiment & recommendation
-- Low Cost – Each analysis costs less than $0.01
 - Clean & Fast UI – Easy to use, with loading and error handling
 - Secure – API calls are made directly, no data is shared externally